How Water Wells Work

 So, what exactly is a drilled well?
 That’s mostly what we’ll be talking about.
 There are hand-dug wells, and those are actually very common in the world.
 Sometimes it’s called boreholes, but they’re just hand-dug and might be shallow.
 Those are highly prone to contamination.
 So, in the US and Canada, drilled wells are the most common, consisting of a borehole in the ground with the upper part lined with casing.
 This casing prevents the collapse of the borehole walls and prevents surface water from entering the water supply.

 And this casing is near the lower section of it, has slots in it, or what they call a well screen.
 The well driller will pick out what type of screen to use depending on the formation of the rock.
 Your submersible well pump is down inside this casing.
-That is why it’s called a submersible well pump because it’s submerged underneath the water.
+That is why it’s called a submersible well pump, because it’s submerged underneath the water.
 So the intake may be an open hole in solid bedrock or a screen and gravel pack; this depends again on the geologic conditions.
 Once the well is completed, it’s pumped to determine the yield.

 Well Yield

 The yield is the quantity of water measured during the development of the well.
 They usually do it for at least one hour, measuring how much water the well can yield in an hour.
 They start out by measuring how deep the water is, and then they pump it for an hour.
-At the end of the hour, they measure it again, and they can figure out how fast the water is recharging or filling in the well.
+At the end of the hour, they measure it again, and they can figure out how fast the water is recharging or filling the well.

 Well Sanitation

 The important step when the well is drilled or serviced is to sanitize the water.
 So, this is what the professional well drillers will do when they’re done developing the well, and the last thing they often do is shock it with some chlorine bleach.
-They sanitize the well because when drilling it, they can introduce bacteria into the ground by their well-drilling rig and tools.
+They sanitize the well because when drilling it, they can introduce bacteria into the ground with their well-drilling rig and tools.
 So sanitizing is very important.
 Also, if you ever have your well worked on, you want to make sure that it’s sanitized when they’re done.

 Most wells use submersible pumps that are down in the water in a casing and pumped out to the top.
 But you might have a pump that is on top of the ground, which is often called a jet pump and those pumps are usually sucking water from a shallow depth.
 So if you hear a pump on top of the ground and you hear it running, it's probably pulling from a shallow well.
 These shallow wells are more prone to contamination.
 You have to be careful about that.
 Most folks that we deal with are customers with submersible well pumps.